2i2c-org/infrastructure/docs/howto/features/rocker.md

 They are installed under `/usr/local`, and hence *cleared on server stop*.
 So installed packages will *not* persist across user sessions.

+If users need to have persistent packages installed, we would need a custom image.